zhengjing123/Time-Series-Project/README.md

-# Time Series Project - <br>
+# Time Series Project <br>
-## Modeling the temperature in Melbourne, Australia from 1971 to 1990
+## Modeling the temperature in Melbourne, Australia from 1971 to 1990 <br>

-Author: Zheng Jing (Rstudio)<br />
+Author: Zheng Jing <br>
+Programming Language: R <br>

 ## Question:

-Given the temperatre in Melbourne from 1971 to 1990, analyze the pattern (trend & seasonality) of the time series data; <br />
-Also analyze the anomaly point, and make predictions for 1991 temperature. <br>
+Given the one dimensional temperatre data from 1971 to 1990, analyze its pattern (trend & seasonality) as well as anomaly detection, model the time series using SARIMA, then make predictions for 1991 temperature. <br>